COMP SCI 7204 - Advanced Programming Paradigms

 Assessment Related RequirementsIn order to pass, students must achieve an overall passing grade and not score less than 40% in the hurdle component.
 The examination is designated as the hurdle component for this course; the coursework component comprises the assignments and other activities described above.

 Assessment DetailThe coursework component includes practical assignments and a written report.
-Students enrolled in the PostGraduate offering, COMP SCI 7204, will be required to submit additional work as part of one of the practical assignments.
 Assignment descriptions will be made available on the course website.

 The assignments contribute 30% to course assessment: the relative contribution of each assignment will be advised at the time.